sebnitu/vrembem/README.md

 yarn add vrembem
 ```

-Then you can import the components you'd like to use directly into your Sass project.
+Import the components you'd like to use directly into your Sass project.
 To import the entire project, use the vrembem import:

 ```scss
 @import 'vrembem';
 ```

-Alternatively, you can add only the specific components you want.
+Alternatively, you can add only the specific components you need.
 Keep in mind that components include the `all` to include all necessary component files:

 ```scss
 // Import core files